kei-kheng/wildfire_inpainting/3_inpainting_autoencoder_coloured_ellipses/README.md

 # Description
-This code attempts to train an inpainting/denoising autoencoder using 400 128x128 masked images of ellipses.
+An an extension of the previous convolutional autoencoder (CAE), this code attempts to perform image inpainting on colour-coded (function of fire intensity), 720x720 ellipses.
+The dataset was generated using `main_batch.py` in coloured_ellipses_generator.

 # Setting Up
 **Anaconda:**